Nepiki/Guides/The-Legend-of-Zelda,-A-Link-to-the-Past-(SNES).md

 -=MISSABLE=-

-Due to the necessity of the silver arrows, this achievement can no be attempted before having beaten the Ice Palace and Misery Mire, so get the hammer and leave the dungeon for later.
+Due to the necessity of the silver arrows, this achievement can not be attempted before having beaten the Ice Palace and Misery Mire, so get the hammer and leave the dungeon for later.
 You'll first have to deal with his face shield, which takes a total of 16 hammer hits.
 Once that is down, shoot one silver arrow and it's dead.
 Due to the first phase being more predictable/easier to avoid attacks due to him moving around slower, it may be favourable combining this achievement with the no-damage achievement.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/129291.png">